i-schuetz/clojushop_client_ios_swift/README.md

 Swift port of clojushop_client_ios

-Work in progress, migrate clojushop_client_ios from Objective C to Swift.
+Work in progress.
+This is a copy of clojushop_client_ios which is being migrated to Swift.
+The app keeps being fully functional during progress due to interoperability with existing Objective C.

-Needs Xcode6!
+Requires Xcode6.